runningcode/fladle/docs/configuration.md

     ```

 ### localResultsDir
 The local directory to store the test results.
 Folder is DELETED before each run to ensure only artifacts from the new run are saved.
+This directory is relative to the working directory of Flank which is by default `build/fladle` or `build/fladle/<flavorname>`.

 === "Groovy"
     ``` groovy